havardh/workflow/packages/workflow-react/Readme.md

 #### `Apps` (deprecated)

-The `Apps` module defines four different collections of `App` `Components` applications.
-These applications are defined in `workflow-core` and reexported with an `Component` wrapper from `workflow-react` To generate the wrapper the `createComponent` factory method is applied.
+The old `Apps` module in the `workflow-react` module is replaced with the `requireComponent` utility function and using it to require apps directly as React components.
+Furthermore the platform specific collections are remove, while the `workflow-apps-defaults` collections remains.

-The four collections are a default collection which can be use for platform independent flows and one collection for each supported platform.
+The default collection which can be use for platform independent flows, can be required as follows:

- - `defaults` {Terminal, Browser, TextEditor}

-Example
 ```
-import {Apps} from "workflow-react";
+import {requireComponent} from "workflow-react";

-const {Terminal, Browser, TextEditor} = Apps.defaults;
+const {Terminal, Browser, TextEditor} = requireComponent("workflow-apps-defaults");
 ```

-For now apps are divided into these three categories, Terminals, Browsers, and Text Editors.
-For each of these categories the parameters for each application are somewhat standardized as follows:

-##### Terminal
- - `cwd` - the current working directory of the launched terminal
- - `cmd` - the command to execute in `cwd`
- - `args` - the list of arguments to pass to the command

-##### Browser
- - `url` - the url to open in the browser (should start with protocol to work on osx)

-##### Text Editor
- - `file` - the name of the file to open in the editor

 ## The `createComponent` function